Irmgard Bensusan

 Irmgard Bensusan (born 24 January 1991) is a South African born Paralympic sprinter who now competes for Germany, mainly in T44 classification events.
 Bensusan competed at the 2016 Summer Paralympics where she won three silver medals in the 100, 200 and 400 metre sprints.

-Personal
+Personal life

 Bensusan was born on 24 January 1991 in Pretoria, South Africa.
 She studied accounting at the University of Johannesburg.

 Athletics career

 Bensusan first took up athletics as an able-bodied competitor whilst living in South Africa.
 In 2009 whilst competing in a hurdle event, she tore the nerves in her right knee.
 The injury resulted in paralysis in her right leg below her knee.
 Bensusan looked at becoming classified as a para-sport athlete but was unable to gain a classification from the South African Paralympic Committee.
 As her mother was German she was eligible to represent Germany, and so she travelled to Europe to take up residency in Leverkusen and was subsequently classified as a T44 track and field athlete.

 In 2014, she represented Germany at her first major international event, travelling to Swansea in Wales to compete in the 2014 IPC Athletics European Championships.
 There she won three silver medals, in the 100m, 200m and 400m sprints.
 In the two shorter events she was beaten by the Dutch 'Blade Babe' Marlou van Rhijn, and in the 400 metres she was beaten by a new world record time by France's Marie-Amélie Le Fur.
 A year later Bensusan took part in the 2015 IPC Athletics World Championships in Doha.